ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/artifacts/update.rst

 +--------------+-------------------------------------------------------------------------------+----------+

 .. note::
     To update an Artifact's ``fieldName``, the Artifact must be associated with a Task, and the associated Task must have multiple Artifact Fields defined.
-For more information about Artifact Fields, see the "Artifact Fields" section of `Workflow Cases <https://training.threatconnect.com/learn/article/workflow-cases-kb-article>`_.
+For more information about Artifact Fields, see the "Artifact Fields" section of `Workflow Cases: Phases and Tasks <https://training.threatconnect.com/learn/article/workflow-cases-phases-and-tasks-kb-article>`_.

 For example, the query below will update the summary for the Artifact with ID 1.